 Waffles with Brown Sugar Butter Syrup.
 Soft, fluffy waffles drizzled generously in a rich brown sugar butter syrup.
-Perfect for a special breakfast.
+Perfect for a special brunch.

 These Waffles with a Brown Sugar Butter Sauce are our weekend treat.
 The waffles are crisp on the outside and fluffy on the inside.
 And the brown sugar butter sauce is good enough to eat with a spoon!